jamesray1/CV/sustainable-energy-innovation.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Running on top of the public Ethereum blockchain (with a token) is better than using a private blockchain, or worse, not running on a blockchain at all (thus requiring a trusted third party which increases transaction costs).
+<p>Outdated paragraph—Holochain is better than Ethereum due to better scalability while having data integrity.
+Running on top of the public Ethereum blockchain (with a token) is better than using a private blockchain, or worse, not running on a blockchain at all (thus requiring a trusted third party which increases transaction costs).
 Running on the public Ethereum blockchain is more secure than a private chain, since the public chain is much longer and has many nodes mining and verifying it.
 A private chain is more prone to different kinds of attacks, particularly a <a href="https://learncryptography.com/cryptocurrency/51-attack" target="_blank" rel="noopener noreferrer">51% attack</a>.
 Having open-source code is important to verify the security and performance of the software, as well as being able to innovate, e.g. with enhancements.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->